With over 20 years experience making Orthopaedic and Medical grade footwear we are sure to be able to assist you with your difficult to fit feet.

 I have a large or very wide foot, will your shoes work for me?

-Because we offer both standard sizes and custom made shoes, both made here in our Melbourne workshop, we can cater for any variation in foot size.
+Because we offer both standard sizes and custom made shoes, both made here in our Ballarat and Melbourne workshop, we can cater for any variation in foot size.
 Have a look at the standard sizes in our online shop and take note of the sizing chart to see if they will fit your feet.
-If not we offer a total custom made option where we can tailor make a pair of amazing shoes to suit your exact specifications – but you’ll have to call, email or drop in to organise that.
+If not we offer a total custom made option where we can tailor make a pair of amazing shoes to suit your exact specifications – but you’ll have to call or email first to book an appointment to organise that.
+Please note there is a variation in pricing and timeframes for custom fit footwear.
+Please see our FAQ’s for more detail.

 Unlike some other shoe retailers we really offer a service that has never met a foot we couldn’t fit.